AstraZeneca/bone_challenge/approaches/safetynnet/README.md

 Paths in the config should be adapted for the input data paths.
 The script runs 5-fold CV where folds are defined in the input train_with_folds.csv file.

-Initial ResNet34 weights can be downloaded from[MedicalNet](https://github.com/Tencent/MedicalNet)
+Initial ResNet34 weights can be downloaded from [MedicalNet](https://github.com/Tencent/MedicalNet)

 # Inference